Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Deep Neural Networks Used in Document Analysis

-A pretrained BERT model receives an input sequence consisting of non-semantically encoded vector representations of a sentence's tokens/words, to produce a sequence of semantically encoded output vectors as this sentence's representation.
-The output word embeddings have specialized semantic content in comparison to corresponding Word2Vec representations, i.e., adapted to the context of the specific input sentence, since at each iteration of its training stage the network processes a complete input sentence taking into account all its words and their order at a single pass, through the self-attention mechanism.
+The output word embeddings have specialized semantic content in comparison to corresponding Word2Vec representations, i.e., adapted to the context of the specific input sentence.
+This is because the network processes a complete input text at each iteration of its training stage, taking into account all its words and their order at a single pass, through the self-attention mechanism.
 Thus, during inference, it processes each input word in the context of its bilaterally ordered phrasal contexts.
 Therefore, the same word in the context of different sentences, or even placed at a different position in an otherwise identical sentence, can be mapped to different embedding vectors by the pretrained network.

 More difficult objectives are employed for pretraining BERT, compared to simply predicting the previous and next words of the current sentence, as in Word2Vec.
 These objectives are tailored to the Transformer's special features.
 The most common goal is to predict a few randomly chosen masked words of a complete input sentence based on its remaining words.
-This is a ``Masked Language Model" (MLM) pretraining objective, inspired by the Cloze task \cite{taylor}, where a subset of the input's tokens are randomly masked and the goal is to predict the original words based on the context.
+This is a "Masked Language Model" (MLM) pretraining objective, inspired by the Cloze task \cite{taylor}, where a subset of the input's tokens are randomly masked, i.e., each one is replaced by a special [MASK] token, and the goal is to predict the original words based on the context.
 The MLM objective encourages the model to fuse the left and the right context and, thus, is particularly suited to deep bidirectional Transformers \cite{toutanova}.
 A complementary pretraining objective is to classify two jointly fed input sentences as either consecutive or non-consecutive ones (Next Sentence Prediction, NSP).
 This teaches BERT to understand longer-term dependencies across sentences.
-In both cases, after training the final prediction or classification layers are discarded and only the trained Encoder is retained, to generate the word embeddings of input sentences.
+In both cases, after training the final prediction head or classification layers are discarded and only the trained Encoder is retained, to generate the word embeddings of input sentences.